HQarroum/the-pointer-arithmetics-challenge/README.md

 t_struct* get_struct_ptr(void* member);
 ```

-## 💡 The Solution

-> For a full explanation of the solution, please see the [deep-dive article on Medium]().

-This repository contains a working solution that should be working with all ANSI/C compilers.
-It currently has been tested on GCC 4.6, GCC 10 and Clang 12.

-In our solution, the implemented `get_struct_ptr` function can be used as follow :
+The `get_struct_ptr` function is expected to be used as in the following example:

 ```c
 int main(void) {